khoybye/krhoe16.github.io/_posts/2018-09-06-knowledge-check.md

 layout: main
 ---

-What is the capital of Denmark?!

-Click on read more to check if you were right.
+What is the capital of Denmark?
+Click on read more to check if you were right!

 ## Answer